 Employers who hire people with disabilities report real value that is reflected in their bottom line.
-According to a 2018 Accenture study on workplace accessibility, companies that include people with disabilities in their workforce have seen 28 percent higher revenues and two times higher net income.
+According to a 2018 Accenture study on workplace accessibility, companies that hire people with disabilities have seen 28 percent higher revenues and two times higher net income.